tigerw/Cuberite-Autoupdate-Script/README.md

 MCServer Automatic Updating Shell Script
 ==========================

+**WARNING:** I am not responsible if this script manages to lose you your world (though highly unlikely).
+Please test first!
+**INFORMATION:** This script assumes your MCServer is in a directory named 'mcserver' and that you are currently *outside* that directory.

-This script works in tandem with MCServer (http://mc-server.org/) to update the binary executable to the newest version.
+This script works in tandem with [MCServer](http://mc-server.org/) to update the binary executable to the newest version.
-It requires Linux, and utilises the Jenkins build server hosted by bearbin (https://github.com/bearbin/) located at http://ci.berboe.co.uk/
+It requires Linux, and utilises the Jenkins build server hosted by [bearbin](https://github.com/bearbin/) located at http://ci.berboe.co.uk/